Atchuth12/Atchuth12/README.md

 - 👋 Hi, I’m @Atchuth12
-- 👀 I’m interested in Data Analyst and Data Scientist opportunities
+- 👀 I’m interested in MLE and Data Scientist opportunities
-- 🌱 I’m currently pursuing Masters in Data Analytics Engineering
+- 🌱 I’m currently pursuing Master's in Data Analytics Engineering
 - 💞️ I’m looking to collaborate on Data Mining projects using Python and R
 - 📫 How to reach me atchuth1997@gmail.com